oneapi-src/oneAPI-samples/Tools/IoTConnectionTools/hello-iot-world/README.md

 Use the Intel Samples Plugin in Eclipse to create and run the sample.

-You may need to source the `setvars.sh` script distributed with oneAPI before launching Eclipse so that Eclipse can locate and use the Intel® C++ Compiler Classic.
+You may need to source the `setvars.sh` script distributed with oneAPI before launching Eclipse so that Eclipse can locate and use the Intel&reg; C++ Compiler Classic.

 ## Additional Links